-1See Brada, Drabek and Iwasaki (2020) for a meta-analysis of BITs and FDI.
+&lt;sup>1See Brada, Drabek, and Iwasaki (2020) for a meta-analysis of BITs and FDI.

-2Source: author's calculation.
+&lt;sup>2Source: author's calculation.

-$^{^{3}}$ Upmanyu Trivedi and Ragini Saxena, "Vodafone Scores a Victory in \$3 Billion Tax Spat With India", Bloomberg, 25 September 2020.
+&lt;sup>3Upmanyu Trivedi and Ragini Saxena, "Vodafone Scores a Victory in \$3 Billion Tax Spat With India", Bloomberg, 25 September 2020.

-cently political science (Betz, Pond and Yin, 2021; Gray, 2020) have posited that investors structure their investments in order to ensure that their foreign assets are protected under an investment treaty.
+that instances of indirect (or "proxy") arbitrations like Vodafone's are the result of firms' strategic efforts to gain access to other states' BITs.
+Scholars of international law (van Os and Knottnerus, 2012) and more recently political science (Betz, Pond, and Yin, 2021; Gray, 2020) have posited that investors structure their investments in order to ensure that their foreign assets are protected under an investment treaty.
 According to this treaty shopping hypothesis, investors take the investment treaty network into account when planning their investment; if their home state does not have a treaty with the potential host state, they route their investment through a holding company in a third state that does have a treaty with the host state.